Understanding the Basics of Beach Cruiser Bikes

-For this reason, bike frames that are light but strong are more expensive, while cheap beach cruisers and other more affordable bikes will be heavier (but also strong).
+For this reason, bike frames that are light and strong are more expensive, while lower-cost beach cruisers and other more affordable bikes will be heavier (but also strong).
 Ultimately, a new cyclist doesn't need to worry too much about the weight of their new bike, but instead focus on maintaining the frame.

 In addition to being careful to not put strain on the bike’s frame (a road bike designed for racing should not have a book bag installed on it to carry college books, for example), it is also important to watch for signs of wear and tear.
 As a rule, beach cruiser bikes are strong and can withstand most minor crashes, but a hard or serious crash that has cracked the frame (in addition to leaving the rider sore) means frame repair or replacement will be necessary.

 Gears are the most important part of a multi speed beach cruiser bike.
 Sure, you need pedals to power it, and handlebars to steer your ride, but just like how a car’s engine determines what sort of vehicle it is, a bike’s gears determine what sort of bike it is.

 If you have a fixie bike, you will not need to worry about gears at all given you’ve got a single speed ride.
 The same applies if you’ve got a commuter bike, which usually only needs a gear change or two per journey.
 Even so, understanding how a multispeed beach cruiser bike’s gears work can help make you a more effective cyclist as you pedal around town.